dcodner24/E-Commerce-Back-End/README.md

 ## Installation Instructions
 <a name="instr"></a>

->Clone the associated repository onto your local machine, run npm i to get all necessary node packages, and run npm run start to start the server.
+>Clone the associated repository onto your local machine, run npm i to get all necessary node packages, use mysql terminal to establish the database, execute npm run seed to seed the database, and lastly execute npm run start to initialize the server.
 To see what is happening between the server and the database, use Insomnia to call the routes.

 ## Usage information
 <a name="usage"></a>